CreoOne/NineRecommendations/ROADMAP.md

 ## Milestone - Going big
 - Distributed processing of recommendations for high load traffic
-- E2E and Smoke testing of deployment-ready service in infrastructure
+- E2E, Load, Spike and Smoke testing of deployment-ready service in infrastructure